-- (a) Report its findings to Council (or to the Parish Council) for information; - (b) Recommend to Council (or to the Parish Council) that the councillor be issued with a formal censure or be reprimanded - (c) Recommend to the councillor's Group Leader (or in the case of ungrouped councillors, recommend to Council or to Committees) that the councillor be removed from any or all Committees or Panels of the Council; - Recommend to the Leader of the Council that the councillor be removed from the Cabinet, or removed from particular Portfolio responsibilities; - (e) Instruct the Monitoring Officer to (or recommend that the Parish Council) arrange training for the councillor; - (f) Recommend to Council to remove (or recommend to the Parish Council that the councillor be removed) from all outside appointments to which he/she has been appointed or nominated by the Council (or by the Parish Council); - (g) Recommend to Council to withdraw (or recommend to the Parish Council that it withdraws) facilities provided to the councillor by the Council, such as a computer, website and/or email and internet access; or - (h) Recommend to Council to exclude (or recommend that the Parish Council exclude) the councillor from the Council's Offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Panel meetings. - 8.2 The Hearings Sub-Committee has no power to suspend or disqualify the councillor or to withdraw the councillor's basic allowance or any special responsibility allowances. - 8.3 Any actions recommended by the Hearings Sub-Committee should be proportionate and commensurate with the circumstances of the particular case.
+- (a) Report its findings to Council (or to the Parish Council) for information; - (b) Recommend to Council (or to the Parish Council) that the Councillor be issued with a formal censure or be reprimanded - (c) Recommend to the Councillor's Group Leader (or in the case of ungrouped Councillors, recommend to Council or to Committees) that the Councillor be removed from any or all Committees or Panels of the Council;

+- Recommend to the Leader of the Council that the Councillor be removed from the Cabinet, or removed from particular Portfolio responsibilities; - (e) Instruct the Monitoring Officer to (or recommend that the Parish Council) arrange training for the Councillor; - (f) Recommend to Council to remove (or recommend to the Parish Council that the Councillor be removed) from all outside appointments to which they have been appointed or nominated by the Council (or by the Parish Council); - (g) Recommend to Council to withdraw (or recommend to the Parish Council that it withdraws) facilities provided to the Councillor by the Council, such as a computer, website and/or email and internet access; or - (h) Recommend to Council to exclude (or recommend that the Parish Council exclude) the Councillor from the Council's Offices or other premises, with the exception of meeting rooms as necessary for attending Council, Committee and Panel meetings. - 8.2 The Hearings Sub-Committee has no power to suspend or disqualify a Councillor or to withdraw a Councillor's basic allowance or any special responsibility allowances. - 8.3 Any actions recommended by the Hearings Sub-Committee should be proportionate and commensurate with the circumstances of the particular case.